bazel-contrib/rules_jvm_external/README.md

 bar_pinned_maven_install()
 ```

+### Support for Maven BOM files

+Support for Maven BOMs can be enabled by switching the resolver used by `maven_install` to one that supports Maven BOMs.
+This can be done by setting the `resolver` attribute to `maven`.
+The new resolver will likely result in different
+resolutions than the existing resolver, so it is advised to re-run your dependencies pin.

+The new resolver requires you to use a `maven_install_json` file, though if you have not yet pinned your dependencies,
+this can simply be an empty file.

 ## Generated targets

 For the `junit:junit` example, using `bazel query @maven//:all --output=build`, we can see that the rule generated these targets: